Greece in the Eurovision Song Contest 2016: Performances

 Argo took part in technical rehearsals on 2 and 6 May 2016, followed by dress rehearsals on 9 and 10 May.
 This included the jury show on 9 May where the professional juries of each country watched and voted on the competing entries.
 Heading into the first semi-final, CNN reported that bookmakers and polls ranked the entry 34th of the 42 entries, indicating a likely non-qualification to the final.

-The Greek performance featured five of the members of Argo performing together on stage with a male dancer; the female members were dressed in white outfits, while the male members were dressed in white shirts and light brown baggy trousers.
+The Greek performance featured five of the members of Argo performing together on stage with a male dancer; the female members were dressed in white jumpsuits, while the male members were dressed in white shirts and light brown baggy trousers.
 The performance was choreographed by Maria Lyraraki with lighting design by Konstantinos Garinis and costumes designed by Yiorgos Mesimeris.
 For the performance, Argo member Elias Kesides was replaced by dancer Vasilis Roxenos.

 At the end of the show, Greece was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Greece placed 16th in the semi-final, receiving a total of 44 points: 22 points from the televoting and 22 points from the juries.
 This marked the first time that Greece failed to qualify to the final since the introduction of semi-finals in 2004, and the first time that the nation was absent from a final since 2000.
 In response to the result, Greece's Star Channel wrote that most Greeks were not surprised since they never really supported its selection in the first place.
 Following continued criticism of the entry's result specifically blaming Tsaknis for Argo's selection, ERT's CEO Lambis Tagmatarchis released a statement defending Tsaknis, pointing out that it was a collective decision to send them and that Argo deserves "congratulations for their effort".